Balkan Express (train): Balkan Express (1991–2013)

 In the late 1990s, through-car service to Poland and the Czech Republic/Slovakia were discontinued.
 Ridership from Turkey greatly declined at the turn of the century, due to a growing economic crisis along with the NATO bombing of Yugoslavia during the Kosovo War.
 Because of this decline, only two cars regularly made the entire journey from Istanbul to Budapest, a baggage car and a couchette car.
 The majority of passengers traveled between Sofia, Belgrade and Budapest.
 After 2000, the train was shortened by 341 km from Budapest to Belgrade.
 Within Turkey, the Balkan Express was then merged with the Istanbul-Bucharest Bosphorus Express and the two trains operated between Istanbul and Dimitrovgrad as one train.
-Through-cars to Budapest were re-introduced in 2004, together with new through-car service to Prague, Czech Republic and Chisinau, Moldova.
+Through-cars to Budapest were re-introduced in 2004, together with new through-car service to Prague, Czech Republic and Chișinău, Moldova.
 However, these cars were attached to the Boshphorus Express and would detach from the Balkan Express at Dimitrovgrad.
 The through-cars to Budapest and Prague were then attached to the Transbalkan (460/461), which became the main train connection from central Europe to the Balkan countries.

 In the beginning of the 2010s, the Balkan Express had greatly lost its popularity from Turkey, as flying between Balkan countries became more efficient.
 By 2010, the joint Balkan/Bosphorus Express would depart Istanbul with only three cars, sometimes four.
 However, the closing of Sirkeci station for the construction of the Marmaray commuter rail project in 2013, led to the discontinuation of the Balkan Express.
 The Bosphorus Express however, continued to operate to Bucharest.
 Following the discontinuation of the Balkan Express as an overnight train, the most popular section of the route, between Sofia and Belgrade, remained in service.
 This train was renamed "Balkan" (1490/1491) and operates as a daily day-time service between the two cities.
 In 2017, the Turkish State Railways and the Bulgarian State Railways launched a new overnight train service from Istanbul to Sofia, using modern TVS2000 passenger cars.
 The Istanbul-Sofia Express (492/493) operates daily along the same route as the former Balkan Express, but does not make the full journey to Belgrade.